Prateek9441/Sociopool/README.md

 	"time":"01:30"
    	}

-2. To get the distance, following json format will be used on url "localhost:8085/get" :
+2. To get the distance, following json format will be used on url "localhost:8085/get" (Get Method) :

   {
 	"userName":"abcd",